-One of the chief difficulties that are found in the text of the Old Testament today is the portions of scripture which describe the destruction of Sodom and Gomorrah.
+One of the chief difficulties that are found in the text of the Old Testament today are the portions of scripture which describe the destruction of Sodom and Gomorrah.
 Many in the LGBTQ community allege that these two cites were not destroyed because of homosexual sin but for their inhospitality to the two angels.
 In the following comment we see just how complex this issue has become as Homosexual men gain degrees in Theology and then set out to reinterpret the text of the Hebrew scriptures for their own agenda: to validate the sexual relationships of same-sex men and women.

 “To many anti-gay Christians, I’m nothing more than a “sodomite” who is damned for all eternity…To me, it is clear that the real sin of Sodom is radical inhospitality, or turning one’s back upon the strangers and the neediest in our midst.
 Rather than welcoming traveling sojourners into their homes and feeding them, the men of Sodom wanted to gang rape them and exert their power over them.
 (In fact, gang rape is precisely what happens to the unnamed concubine in Judges 19, which is the parallel story to Sodom and Gomorrah in the Hebrew Bible.)” — By Rev. Patrick S. Cheng, Ph.D., Article in the Huffington Post, “What Was The Real Sin of Sodom?,” June 20, 2010.

 The reason that this is important is that many today are claiming that Jesus never said anything negative about two gay men living in a loving, heterosexual relationship.
 When we actually do our own investigation we find just the opposite.
 It was the LORD Jesus who went with the two angels to see Abraham in Genesis 18.
-After His visit with Abraham, the reincarnate Jesus send the two angels on to Sodom for a personal examination, while Jesus remains behind.
+After His visit with Abraham, the preincarnate Jesus send the two angels on to Sodom for a personal examination, while Jesus remains behind.

 Our investigation begins with Jesus in the New Testament where He validates His past appearances in the Old Testament, during the days of Abraham.